HerioJohn/bootcamp/SelfNote/README.md

 Note 3 - Interface (100% abstract) - pros and cons
 Note 4 - Object.class (Parent) & Polymorphism

+- extends
+  - Parent class (Normal Class and Abstract Class). **Their Difference**
+  - Make sure you know the limitations of using "extends"
+  - pros and cons
+- implements
+  - Interface (100% abstract)
+  - Make sure you can create, modify, understand impact between class and interface
+  - pros and cons
+- Object.class (Parent) & Polymorphism
   - Object Reference Type vs Object Type
   - What if "Object Reference Type" is a parent of "Object Type"?
   - What if "Object Type" is a parent of "Object Reference Type"?